hojjatjokar/style-guide/javascript.md

 Beside the eval itself there are a few other ways to pass string and have interpreted as it is code.

 Using setTimeout and setInterval can accept a string as a parameter and run it as it is code.

+6. ### Don't change the object shape
+- Changing the object shape of an object can lead to poor performance and memory usage.
+- Always initialize object with the shape of it will eventually will end up with the same shape.